vaidik/gtm-tools/README.md

 ### Configuration

-`google-tag-manager-tools` works between two or more GTM accounts.
+`gtm-tools` works between two or more GTM accounts.
 Before proceeding, make sure that you have access to your accounts.

 #### Prepare the configuration